cvklein/ngraminator/README.md

 # ngraminator
-A tool for running ngram analyses, mostly geared towards Chinese texts.
-Pick two texts (or two collections of texts), specify the minimum n-gram overlap you'd like, and let it rip.
+A tool for running ngram analyses, specifically geared towards Chinese texts.
+Pick two texts, or two collections of texts, specify the minimum n-gram overlap you'd like, and let it rip.
 You'll get back a file with the corresponding filenames for each text, the length of the overlap, and the overlap itself.

 Ngraminator works pretty hard to give the largest non-overlapping matches it can find.
 So if a text has AAABBB and another text has AAABB it will return AAABB but *not* AA, AAB, etc.